How Much Does Mold Inspection and Testing Cost in Austin? (2026 Updated)

 We built our packages around those situations rather than individual a la carte services, because we are the experts in what types and quantities of testing are appropriate for different scenarios.
 Different situations call for genuinely different levels of investigation and what makes sense for a quick baseline check is very different from what is appropriate when someone's health may be at stake and no one can identify the source.
 We also wanted to be transparent and not make customers do math to add up and guess how many samples they need to figure out what the total price would be.

 Includes visual inspection, infrared thermal imaging, 3 indoor air tests, 1 outdoor control sample, and 1 surface swab.
 A solid starting point — professional eyes, real lab data.
 BUT no ERMI.
 Air testing only means it may miss mold that is not currently airborne.
-If you have health symptoms or a real reason to suspect hidden mold, the Discovery package is more appropriate.
+If you have health symptoms then the full day investigation may be more appropriate as additional testing will help us narrow down the location of the moisture if the mold is really hidden from site just as under a floorboard.

 Our most thorough package.
 Interior and exterior inspection, infrared imaging throughout, moisture meter mapping, HVAC and ductwork inspection, full indoor air quality testing, 5 air tests, 2 ERMI dust tests, 2 physical swabs, plus a call to walk through results together.
 When you feel it but cannot find it — this is how you find it.
 It may be mold but it also may be something going on in the air so we do complete indoor air quality testing in every room of the house in this package as well.
 We test for humidity, CO2 levels, formaldehyde, VOCs, PM2.5 and more.
 All providing us clues that help us figure out what is happening in the home.